 The best way to prepare your Bulldog products to ensure they are more likely to be recycled is to follow the steps above; rinse and remove labels.
 This is because the UV scanners will read the plastic type of the label rather than the bottle.

 Rinse Your Recycling

 Generally speaking, recycling needs to have no more than 5% contamination, this means it doesn’t need to be spotless but needs to be mostly cleaned out.

 Our pump bottles (used for our Foaming Shave Gels) have a special dispensing mechanism known as ‘airless’, which will ensure that there is no product left inside the bottle.
 These bottles are made of a single material (PP), so after removing the label, you can just pop them into your recycling bin when empty.

 Recycling around the world does vary from country to country and unfortunately this is something beyond our control.
 Get in touch with your local government or council if you are unsure about whether you can recycle an item locally.

 We hope that this has helped you to gain some insight into how to recycle our products.

 We are still learning a great deal and are hoping to bring a lot more innovation to our products in the future to help continue to minimise our impact on the environment.
-While there’s loads on information about recycling online, we suggest you visit the industry body, Recycle Now, and read their guide on Recycling Symbols Explained and your local council to find the latest and most up to date information.
+While there’s loads on information about recycling online, we suggest you visit the industry body, Recycle Now, and read their guide on Recycling Symbols Explained and your local government website to find the latest and most up to date information.